FlowMatrix-AI/website/docs/README.md

 # Docs

 Concise operational docs for configuration and deployment.
+This is meant for human reference and should not be filled with excessive bloat.

 ## Index